staten-island-tech/api-projejct-nick-and-jacob/plan.md

 -interactive globe link
 -search engine
     -statuses of countries
-idk what else yet
+-countries display page

 ## interactive globe map
-when u hover over country it highlights and a card popus up with its status timezone highlight option highlight countries
+- when you hover over country it highlights and a card popus up with its status
+- timezone highlight option

 ## search page
-searches for specific countries
+searches for specific countries and their stats/data

 ##

 (Home Page)
     |-----------------------|